sordina/sordina.github.io/_drafts/value_and_respect.markdown

 * Example: North Korea
 * Respect and Value are often confused and conflated
 * Theory of Mind
+* How to talk about conflict
+* How to talk about interpretation and mis-interpretation of events, ideas, and perceptions

 ## The One-Party Problem